 Warm, thick, creamy winter vegetable soup that is chock full of winter veggies and not a drop of cream!
-The perfect cold weather healthy comfort food.
+Welcome to the perfect cold weather healthy comfort food.

 Why you will love this recipe